New York state Corporation Tax: Everything You Need to Know

 - Charitable Gifts and Trust Funds: The Budget Bill allows taxpayers to contribute to one of two state-operated charitable funds, and these contributions count as a credit against the amount of tax due on their state tax return.
 The state charitable funds go toward improving health care and education.

 If you need help with New York state corporation tax, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.